Wet Plate Collodion Two Day Workshop

 This workshops is only designed for a small number of people to ensure everyone gets the most value.
 A basic knowledge of photography will help but not necessary to take this workshop.
 I will share with you the tricks I have learned on my journey.
 Located in Hamilton NJ, I am close to main line stations from New York and Philadelphia.
-There is plenty of parking and a nice lunch will be provided.
 You will leave the workshop with your own plates, documentation, and a good working knowledge of this amazing Victorian technology.
 All materials will be supplied.

 What the workshop covers: